Useful information for international students due to COVID-19 situation and where you can find more:

 How to get to our office?

-The office is located at Opletalova 1663/38 (Kolej Jednota).
-Our office might be a bit tricky to find, but you can check out our social media for a guide how to get to us and follow ESN CU Prague signs on the spot.
+The office is located at Slavíkova 1499 (Kolej Švehlova).
+Our office might be a bit tricky to get to since the door to the office is located on Křižkovského street and is very heavy - if you would have any problems, let us know!
 Please note that the office is only opened during the office hours, which are regularly shared with you!

 You can live in a dormitory or find a shared apartment.
 If you decide to find an apartment, you can search through some Facebook groups or look at websites like https://www.flatio.com/#_ga or https://www.forstudents.cz/